 6. No Expectation of Privacy: The Employee signing below agrees that in using the Internet through the District's access, he/she waives any right to privacy the Employee may have for such use.
 The Employee agrees that the district may monitor the Employee's use of the District's Internet Access and may also examine all system activities the Employee participates in, including but not limited to e-mail, voice, and video transmissions, to ensure proper use of the system.

-7. Signature : The Employee, who has signed below, has read this agreeme these terms and conditions. nt and agrees to be bound by Employee's Signature: Date
+7. Signature : The Employee, who has signed below, has read this agreement and agrees to be bound by these terms and conditions.

+Employee's Signature: Date

+D .
+A 17, 2010